Superalgos/Superalgos/README.md

 ![image](https://user-images.githubusercontent.com/9479367/56822276-db741100-6850-11e9-9e23-d3fabb82754c.png)

-### Available Layers
+### Layers

 Superalgos is an open system, that means anyone can build more layers for this chart app.
-So far with our current limited manpower we managed to create these ones:
+So far with our current limited manpower we managed to create 8 public layers (available to anyone without being logged in) and 2 extra private layers for when users are logged in:

+#### Public Layers

 1. Candles: tipical candlesticks.